DOMESTIC HUMAN TRAFFICKING

 61% of the identified trafficking victims in the United States were recruited by someone they knew - such as a family member, caregiver, or an intimate partner

-77% of the victims reported emotional abuse, economic abuse, and threats as the methods of force, fraud, and coercion
+77% of the victims reported emotional abuse, economic

 IS EVERYONE REALLY AT RISK?